bdevel/wind-analysis-for-sailing/lifts-and-headers/README.md

-# Sailing Lifts, Headers, and Tacking Angles
+# Lifts, Headers, and Tacking Angles for Sailboat Racing

 In trigonometry we can solve any triangle given two angles and the length of just one leg.
 Here we use _bearing to the mark_, `BTM`, for